tatiana-bernon/pearing/README.md

 ## Team Members Expectations

--Andrash shared that he really wants to have a complete product to share and mentioned that in aiming in doing so,  this journey will be one filled of learning.
+-Andras shared that he really wants to have a complete product to share and mentioned that in aiming in doing so,  this journey will be one filled of learning.

 -Daryl shared about how he would estimate time as per task. (cutting it into 1/3 of initial time he thought of) and that of course he is focussed on enjoying the learning journey of this process but also would want a good end product to showcase.